elementor/elementor-developers-docs/src/managers/unregistering-dynamic-tags.md

 ## Unregistering Existing Dynamic Tags

-As of Elementor 3.5, developers should use the following code to unregister existing dynamic tags:
+Developers should use the following code to unregister existing dynamic tags:

 ```php
 /**